kikejimenez/job_offer_classifier/README.md

 ### Run the Pipeline

-First load and run the data science pipeline by importing the library  *job_email_classifier.pipeline_classifier*
+First load and run the data science pipeline by importing the module:

 ```python
 from job_offer_classifier.pipeline_classifier import Pipeline